WICG/pwa-url-handler/explainer.md

 ## Use Case

-There is one main use case that we wish to address in this explainer: URL activation in native applications.
+There is one use case that we wish to address in this explainer: URL activation in native applications.

 The user clicks on a Spotify link in their native e-mail application, (eg., [https://open.spotify.com/album/7FA9xfqPrBaja1sEv15DU2](https://open.spotify.com/album/7FA9xfqPrBaja1sEv15DU2) in the Outlook app), which launches their default browser.
 Because the user already has the Spotify PWA installed and registered as a URL handler with their default browser, the URL activation launches the PWA instead of a new tab.